Hypercontractive inequalities via SOS, and the Frankl--R\"odl graph: Introduction

 In Section~\ref{sec:hypercon} we prove the full $(2,q)$-hypercontractive inequality for all even integers~$q$.
 Our strategy is as follows.
 First, we give a simple proof (``in ZFC'') of $(2,q)$-hypercontractivity for all even integers $q$; our proof works not just for random~$\pm 1$ bits but for any random variables satisfying fairly liberal moment bounds.
 Indeed, we are not aware of any previous work showing that such moment bounds are sufficient for hypercontractivity.
 However this proof relies on the well-known fact that the hypercontractivity inequality tensorizes \cite{KS88}, which in turn uses the triangle inequality for the $(q/2)$-norm, an inequality that cannot even be stated in SOS.
-For our SOS extension of this result we move to a $(q/2)$-function version of the statement as in \cite{BBH+12}; this requires a little more work and a very mild use of computer algebra at the end to prove a binomial sum identity.
+For our SOS extension of this result we move to a $(q/2)$-function version of the statement as in \cite{BBH+12}; this requires some more work.
 Our final theorem is as follows: \begin{theorem} (Informal.)
 Let $s \in \N^+$ and write $q = 2s$.
 Let $0 \leq \rho \leq \frac{1}{\sqrt{q-1}}$.
 Let $\bx = (\bx_1, \dots, \bx_n)$ be a sequence of independent real random variables, with each $\bx_i$ satisfying

 further assume that $\E[\bx_i^2] = 1$ for each $i$.
 (Rademachers and standard Gaussians qualify.)
-Then for functions $f_1, \dots, f_s \btR$ there is an SOS proof of
+Then for functions $f_1, \dots, f_s : \R^n \to \R$ there is an SOS proof of

 As corollaries we have SOS proofs of $\|T_\rho f\|_q^q \leq \|f\|_2^{q}$ and $\|\calP^{\leq k} f\|_q^q \leq (q-1)^{qk/2}\|f\|_2^{q}$.\rnote{these things follow as in OZ13; not sure we need to bother writing it} \end{theorem}